 The sanctuary furniture with the striking Corona, both a crown of suffering and a crown of glory, and the angel pendentives are by the artist John Hayward who also designed the Worker Christ at the rear of the Nave.
 From the Corona our eyes are taken upwards by the intentionally thick cables to the central boss of the Lantern Tower depicting the Holy Spirit.
 Looking down over the whole cathedral is the Rood, the work of Advent Hunstan, the famous woodcarver.

 Cathedrals are ever changing places, responding to the needs of people they seek to serve.
 In 2001 it was decided to try to realise William Temple’s aspirations set out in 1933 in a way which would meet the needs of the 21st Century, by restoring the heartbeat to Blackburn town centre.
-For 14 years the Chapter has worked in partnership with the Borough Council and others to regenerate the Cathedral Precinct and the surrounding area now known as the Cathedral Quarter.
-These plans are coming to fruition in the £33m regeneration scheme now well under way, including a new hotel and office block as well as a new Eastern precinct for the cathedral.
-After Easter work will begin on a new building to the south side of the Cathedral, attached to it through the South Transept.
-It will contain a Library, Refectory and other teaching and meeting rooms and offices.
-There will also be 10 residences for clergy and lay staff, a Cloister Garth and 50 space underground car park.
-This project will be completed by late summer 2015.
+For 14 years the Chapter worked in partnership with the Borough Council and others to regenerate the Cathedral Precinct and the surrounding area now known as the Cathedral Quarter.
+These plans came to fruition in the £33m regeneration scheme, completed in 2016 including a new hotel and office block as well as a new Eastern precinct for the cathedral.
+It also houses a Library, Refectory, teaching and meeting rooms and offices.
+There are also ten residences for clergy and lay staff, a Cloister Garth and 50 space underground car park.